 Applicability

-This BMP is intended for all Municipal Water User Groups (“utility”) which serve industrial, commercial, and institutional (“ICI”) customers.
+This BMP is intended for all Municipal Water User Groups (“utility/utilities”) which serve industrial, commercial, and institutional (“ICI”) customers.
 It is also appropriate for multifamily and home owner association accounts.

 A Custom Conservation Rebate should be considered to provide a way for staff and non-residential users to develop creative and large-scale savings deals that will not fit under any standard menu of programs.
 A Custom Conservation Rebate program can be instituted by all utilities that serve ICI customers and is especially effective for utilities that serve a diverse ICI customer class.
 By working with businesses to find innovative solutions to reduce water use, a Custom Conservation Rebate program is able to create significant reductions in water use from a customer class that typically uses a large amount of water.
 To have this program be successful, the utility must emphasize two things: